enkidevs/curriculum/cpp/cpp-core/logical-operators-cpp/not-cpp.md

 ## Practice

-Finish the code to output 'a is false'?
+Finish the code to output `"a is false"`?

 ```cpp
 bool a = false;